 As of June 2017, approximately £23m of loans are in default.
 This represents about 14% of their total loan book.
 Recently I’ve noticed that several defaulted loans have been recovered which is encouraging.
 Also over £152m of total loans have been repaid.

 What will be important in the upcoming months is to see how efficiently these loans are handled.
 Customer confidence can quickly wane if defaulted loans aren’t handled appropriately.

 What Security Does Lendy Loan Against?

 All loans are secured against property or land.
 Lendy / Saving Stream used to loan against boats and other items but they veered away from these types of loans.
 The loan-to-value ratios of the securities range from 11-70%.

 What Are The Main Risks?

 Company Failure: If Lendy / Saving Stream fails, investors could see losses although there are many unknown variables so no one knows how lenders would fare on the outcome.
 The new structure should reduce lenders risk but platform failure is always a concern as it’s hard to predict.

 High Borrower Rates / Lender Returns / Borrower Default: With high returns comes higher risk.
 Up to 12% annual returns to investors means the borrower is paying 1.5%+ monthly, however, this is standard in the property bridging loan business.
-High borrowing rates means the loans can be high risk and the risk of default is always present.
+High borrowing rates mean the loans can be high risk and the risk of default is always present.
 Lendy / Saving Stream recently starting offering lower interest return paying loans but I’m not sure these loans are any less risky than the 12% paying loans.